-If at any time during the battery discharge the input power becomes available again, the rectifier switchgear closes and the rectifier begins to supply DC current to the converter and inverter.
+If at any time during the battery discharge the input power becomes available again, the rectifier and the bypass switchgear close and the rectifier begins to supply DC current to the converter and inverter.
 At this point, the unit returns to Normal mode.
 Depending on the total load and the duration of the battery discharge, battery current limit alarms may be seen for a short time due to the current required to recharge the battery.